TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/runningontheedge.rst

 Tell the GM what it is about and they will tell you if:

 - it is something you can achieve in a single Downtime Activity, or
-- it requires an Adversary :hoverxref:`Challenge <challenges>`: The GM defines its level and HP, and asks for a roll with a related skill each Downtime Activity you spend on it.
-Once its HP is reduced to 0 or less, you finished the project.
+- It requires a :hoverxref:`Clock <clocks>` (The GM will tell you how many segments it has).
+Each time you take this Downtime Activity, roll to :hoverxref:`Make Progress <making-progress>`.
+When all segments are marked, you achieve your goal.

 Tracking Consumables
 ~~~~~~~~~~~~~~~~~~~~

 Tracking regular ammo or other consumables is not necessary.
-A character might run out on a :hoverxref:`Critical Failure <criticals>`, or when the GM considers it would make narrative sense.
+A character might run out on a :hoverxref:`Negative roll outcome <dice-roll-outcomes>`, or when the GM considers it would make narrative sense.

 The NET
 ~~~~~~~~